belouve/discover/notes/burp.md

      RC > Delete select items > Yes

 Add remaining items to Site map:
+     Scroll to the top of the list > sort by Payload Delete any blanks lines
+     Move the Intruder window to the right so you can see the main window Target > Site map
+     Compare the folders in the Site map to the Payloads in the Intruder window.
-     Select the first line and RC in the bottom pane > Request in browser > In current browser session
+     Select a Payload that is not listed in the Site RC > Request in browser > In current browser session
-     Check: In future, just copy the URL and don't show this dialog > Copy Firefox > open a new tab > paste
+     Check: In future, just copy the URL and don't show this dialog > Copy Open a new tab in Firefox and paste.
-     Repeat with the remaining lines.
+     Repeat as necessary.

+Target > Site map > RC the target URL > Engagement tools > Analyze target Take a screenshot of the Summary tab.
+These numbers will give you an idea of how large the app is
 ```
 ### Grey folders
 ```